cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/Reproducibility of published results/Evaluating the burden of COVID-19 in Bahia, Brazil: A modeling analysis of 14.8 million individuals/README.md

    * dth: daily number of deaths caused by COVID-19;
    * dthcm: daily cumulative number of deaths.

+* data_up_to_september.csv: which has the same variables contained in data.csv, but with values updated up to September 13th.

 * dataInterior.csv contains the aggregated number of cases (variable name “cases”) and deaths (variable name “deaths”) for the inland cities of the state of Bahia;

 * salvador.csv contains the number of cases (variable name “cases”) and deaths (variable name “deaths”) for the capital city of the state of Bahia.

-In particular, the raw data, depicted as dots, plotted in the figures 2, 3, 5 and 6, in the manuscript [1] are provided by the datasets described above.
+In particular, the raw data, depicted as dots, plotted in the figures 2, 3, 5, 6 and 7, in the manuscript [1] are provided by the datasets described above.
+Note that, the series of daily number of reported cases can be obtained by the series of cumulative cases.

 ## Compilation